medialab/minet/docs/cli.md

                               necessary when you want to display a finite progress indicator for large files given as input to the command.
-  -i, --input INPUT           CSV file containing all the usernames, user urls
+  -i, --input INPUT           CSV file (potentially gzipped) containing all the
-                              or user ids you want to process.
+                              usernames, user urls or user ids you want to process.
 Will consider `-` as stdin.
   -o, --output OUTPUT         Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.